Sony Cyber-shot DSC-WX500

 The Sony Cyber-shot DSC-WX500 is a digital selfie compact camera, which can zoom up to 30x; equivalent to 24–720 mm.
 Its TFT LCD screen can tilt up to 180º, it has a built-in flash and a built-in AF illuminator (Assist lamp).
 It also has an Exmor R CMOS sensor and a BIONZ X image processing engine.
 Its customizable ring is borrowed from the Sony Cyber-shot DSC-RX100, around the front of the lens.
 The camera also has built-in Wi-Fi with NFC with downloadable apps, but no GPS.
 The WX500 features Optical Image Stabilisation.

 Its sibling is the Sony Cyber-shot DSC-HX90V.
-Its predecessor is the DSC-HX50V, and its successor the DSC-WX300.
+Its predecessor is the DSC-HX50V, and consumer oriented predecessors DSC-WX300 and WX350.